-If a Change in Control had occurred on March 31, 2021 and either (1) the surviving or successor entity continued, assumed or replaced awards and a named executive officer was involuntarily terminated for reasons other than cause, or (2) the surviving or successor entity did not continue, assume or replace awards outstanding as of such date, and the HLI compensation committee had not determined differently, unvested awards granted to our named executive officers would have vested on an accelerated basis as set forth below:
+If a Change in Control had occurred on March 31, 2022 and either (1) the surviving or successor entity continued, assumed or replaced awards and a named executive officer was involuntarily terminated for reasons other than cause, or (2) the surviving or successor entity did not continue, assume or replace awards outstanding as of such date, and the HLI compensation committee had not determined differently, unvested awards granted to our named executive officers would have vested on an accelerated basis as set forth below:

 Named Executive Officer Accelerated Vesting(\$) (1)

 Mario L. Giannini

-Atul Varma 253,813
+Atul Varma 391,628

-Erik R. Hirsch 2,144,569
+Erik R. Hirsch 1,846,381

-Juan Delgado-Moreira 1,586,907
+Juan Delgado-Moreira 1,275,826

+Lydia Gavalis 355,998

-Kevin J. Lucey 1,227,176
+Kevin J. Lucey

-(1) Value based on the closing price (\$88.56) of our Class A common stock on Nasdaq as of March 31, 2021, the last trading day of our 2021 fiscal year.
+(1) Value based on the closing price (\$77.29) of our Class A common stock on Nasdaq as of March 31, 2022, the last trading day of our 2022 fiscal year.

 For terminations not in connection with a Change in Control, the consequences vary by type of award and reason for termination.
 For restricted stock with time-based vesting, the only type of award that is currently outstanding, a termination of service due to death and disability results in accelerated vesting of unvested awards.

 A termination of service for cause, as defined in the 2017 Equity Plan or, if applicable, the grantee's employment agreement, results in a forfeiture of all unvested restricted stock and allows the HLI compensation committee to require disgorgement of any profit, gain or other benefit received from prior awards that vested up to 12 months prior to the termination for cause.
 A termination of service for any other reason results in a forfeiture of awards that are unvested at the time notice of termination is tendered, unless otherwise determined by the HLI compensation committee in the cases of retirement or succession planning, in which case such forfeiture will take place as of the date of termination.
 Therefore, a termination for a reason other than death or disability does not generally result in incremental compensation to grantees.
-However, in connection with Mr. Lucey's retirement, and in consideration of his service to the Company, our board of directors approved the accelerated vesting in June 2021 of all remaining unvested shares of restricted stock held by him that would have otherwise been forfeited upon his departure from the Company.
+However, in connection with Mr. Lucey's retirement, and in consideration of his service to the Company, our board of directors approved the accelerated vesting to June 17, 2021 of all remaining unvested shares of restricted stock held by him that would have otherwise been forfeited upon his departure from the Company in July 2021.
 The aggregate value of the Class A common stock subject to the accelerated vesting was \$1,265,421.

-Assuming a termination due to death or disability on March 31, 2021, our named executive officers would have been entitled to accelerated vesting of outstanding restricted stock awards and would have realized the same amounts as are set forth in the table above.
+Assuming a termination due to death or disability on March 31, 2022, our named executive officers (except for Mr. Lucey) would have been entitled to accelerated vesting of outstanding restricted stock awards and would have realized the same amounts as are set forth in the table above.